How to use every feature of OpenFurqan

 In the Study tab of the study panel, configure your reading plan: set a start surah, start ayah, ayahs per day, and start date.
 The plan shows your daily reading target, tracks your progress, and lets you jump directly to today's assigned reading.

-Open the Tafsir tab in the study panel while viewing any ayah.
+Click the Tafsir icon on an ayah card in Study Mode.
 Choose from 7+ editions: Maarif-ul-Quran, Maududi, Ahsanul Bayaan, Mokhtasar, Al-Jalalayn, Kashf Al-Asrar, and Hindi Tafseer.
-Tafsir loads on-demand for the current ayah.
+Tafsir loads on-demand for the selected ayah without losing your place.

 Click the Study Mode button to enter Study Mode.
 In the study page, click on any Arabic word in an ayah card.
-The lexicon opens showing the word's root, Lane's Lexicon definitions, Buckwalter transliteration, and all Quran occurrences of that root.
+Word Details opens with the word meaning, root, and word audio.
+From there you can open Root Details or Lane's Lexicon to see root meaning, forms, statistics, Surah breakdown, and Quran occurrences.

 The Tools tab in Study Mode includes: Memorize Mode (mark ayahs as you memorize), Show Translation (keep translation visible under each ayah), Show Transliteration (display transliteration in Study Mode), Dim Other Ayahs (highlight the focused ayah), Auto-scroll on Play (follow recitation as ayahs advance), Tajweed Colors (show color-coded pronunciation highlights with a legend), Word by Word (enable word chips and word-level audio), and Mushaf View (cleaner page-like reading layout).
 It also has sliders for Arabic text size, translation text size, and playback speed.
 You can choose between Uthmani and Naskh script, select your Arabic font, and pick your preferred reciter from 16 options.